wilsonmar/VisualStudio/PerfTest.md

 Define a naming convention for run outputs so you can separate out files in a way that you can reassemble them again later.

-The dimensions in the hierarchy of run outputs.
+PROTIP:
+Put in GitHub or source coutrol programmoing code such as:

+ * Custom programs to parse data

+Put into SharePoint human-reable information:

+ * Presentation PowerPoint files
+ * Final Excel files which provide the numbers and graphs in the presentation
+ * Procedures Word documents
+ * Project Contacts data (exported from Outlook)
+ * Video (avi or mp4) files
- * Analysis of results include notes about each run.
+ * Analysis Notes for each load test result
+ * List of monitors

+Put into removeable hard drives:

+ * Intermediate Excel files
+ * Emails and Lync/Skype logs
+ * Video capture (Camtasia .trec) files
  * Raw results
- * Custom programs to parse data
+ * SQL Trace files
  * Parsed data